babashka/cli/README.md

 {:foo 1}
 ```

-Although we didn't have to use `requiring-resolve` for `prn`, when using
+Although we didn't have to use `requiring-resolve` of `prn`, when using
 namespaces outside of clojure, you will.

 ## License